jkaryo1/CCProject/README.md

 1.  *Trigger Lambda on Upload to S3 Bucket* - For our project, we are uploading multiple previous commits to a single S3 source bucket (now properly named jhu-cloud-source2).
 When a file gets uploaded, we want to trigger a testing lambda on the file, so it is imperative that we understand how to properly use AWS Lambda with S3.

-2.  *Use Lambda to upload files to an S3 bucket* - We plan on writing the sucess rate of a particular test to another bucket for simple ease of access for the user.
+2.  *Use Lambda to upload files to an S3 bucket* - We plan on writing the success of a particular test for a particular commit to another bucket for simple ease of access for the user.
 To accomplish this goal, we plan on using [boto3](https://boto3.amazonaws.com/v1/documentation/api/latest/index.html#) to integrate functionality.

 3.  *Develop Proper Plan for Timing* - We also wish to develop a proper way to time our testing method that uses AWS Lambda.
 We don't plan on collecting data points for testing for this checkpoint, but we want to have a solid method of doing so for when we begin to compare methods.